 The settlement was founded around the former sluice (gate-controlled water channel, now part of Damsterdiep) connecting the rivers Ems and Delf.
 In the 16th-century, Delfzijl became a fortified town, but its fortifications were dismantled by the late-19th-century.

 Most major construction works were conducted in late-16th-century when the here were built a square sconce (small protective fortification/earthwork) and a church.
 Ba late-16th-century, the fortifications were expanded with 6 stone-made bastions (bulwarks).
 During Kerstvloed 1717 (Christmas Flood of 1717) town's fortifications and sluices were severely damaged and finally removed in 1875 to free space for the new train station.

 Port Delfzijl cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
-The port's schedule lists all ships (in links) with cruises going to or leaving from Delfzijl, Holland.
+The port's schedule lists all ships (in links) with cruises going to or leaving from Delfzijl, Netherlands Groningen.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.

 |29 April, 2023|

 |MS Rhein Prinzessin||16:00||05:00|